MaoZiming/papers/4-distributed-systems/49-orleans.md

 ## Promises

 * Orleans method calls return immediately with a promise for a future result, rather than blocking until the result is returned.
-* Initially, a promise is unresolved; it represents the expectation of receiving a result at some future time.
-When the result is received, the promise becomes fulfilled and the result becomes the value of the promise.
-If an error occurs, either in the calculation of the result or in the communication, the promise becomes broken.
+* Initially, a promise is **unresolved**; it represents the expectation of receiving a result at some future time.
+When the result is received, the promise becomes **fulfilled** and the result becomes the value of the promise.
+If an error occurs, either in the calculation of the result or in the communication, the promise becomes **broken**.
 * The main way to use a promise is to schedule a closure (or continuation) to execute when the promise is resolved.
 Closures are usually implicitly scheduled by using the await C# keyword on a promise.

 ## Turns

 * Actor activations are single threaded and do work in chunks, called turns.
 An activation executes one turn at a time.
 A turn can be a method invocation or a closure executed on resolution of a promise.
 While Orleans may execute turns of different activations in parallel, each activation always executes one turn at a time.
 * For simplicity, an activation does not receive a new request until all promises created during the processing of the current request have been resolved and all of their associated closures executed.
+* While the turn-based asynchronous model allows for interleaving of turns for multiple requests to the same activation, the reasoniong about that is challenging.
+* Thus, an activation does not receive a new request until all promises created during the processing of the current request have been resolved and all of their associated closures executed.

 ## Persistence

 * An actor class can declare a property bag interface that represents the actor state that should be persisted.
 * Up to application logic to decide when to checkpoint an actor's persistent state.

+## How does Orleans target low latency?

+* Cooperative multitasking (remove context switching overhead).
+* Asynchronous IO
+  * All methods and properties of an actor interface are asynchronous, returning promises for the results.
+  * Orleans method calls return immediately with a promise for a future result, rather than blocking until the result is returned.

 ## Reminder